 Probably the most spectacular botanical gardens in Barbados, with opera music playing in the background & Anthony Hunte himself usually on hand to ply you with rum punches & a tale or two about Barbados.

 Explore the majestic beauty of the underground caves at Harrison’s Cave.
-Then check out local flora & fauna at Welchman Hall Gully.
-Our top tip is to get there for monkey feeding time!
+Then check out local flora & fauna at Welchman Hall Gully – get there in time for monkey feeding!

 Earthworks is the home of locally made pottery.
 Stunning pieces that make great gifts.